-- Pitch and outfield distances vary for different age competitions The 400m oval track forms the basis of a multi-sports arena and its dimensions are dependent on the requirements of other sports - .
-The Track comprises 2 semicircles, each with a radius of 36.50m, which are joined by two straights, each 84.39m in - .
-The Track has 8, 6 or occasionally 4 lanes but the last is not used for international running competition.
+- The 400m oval track forms the basis of a multi-sports arena and its dimensions are dependent on the requirements of other sports - The Track comprises 2 semicircles, each with a radius of 36:50m, which are joined by two straights, each 84:39m in length. - The Track has 8, 6 or occasionally 4 lanes but the last is not used for international running competition.
 All lanes have a width of 1.22m ± 0.01m.